 The Biological Safety reviewer has one week to perform the review.
-The reviewer will prepare a requested revisions sheet, which will be forwarded to you by the IBC office.
+After their review is complete, you will receive a notification from Kuali Protocols informing you of that the submission is ready for your attention.
 You will have one week to make the necessary revisions.
-When you complete all requested revisions and return your revised protocol to the IBC office, it will be forwarded to the reviewer for review and approval.
+Once you complete all requested revisions you will resubmit your submission through Kuali Protocols for further review.
 The reviewer has one week to re-review.
-If additional revision is required, the reviewer will submit an updated revisions sheet, which will be forwarded to you by the IBC office.
+If additional revision is required, the reviewer will submit their comments to the IBC Office.
 This process will continue until all necessary revisions have been made.

 Once the reviewer determines that your protocol is ready for approval, the reviewer will contact you to schedule a lab inspection, if necessary.
-After the lab inspection, the reviewer will sign off on your protocol and return it to the IBC office.
-The IBC office will perform a final check for training completion.
-If all training is complete, the IBC office will grant final approval and notify you that your work may begin.
+If your lab inspection meets all safety and containment requirements, your submission will be ready for final approval.
+The IBC Office will perform a final check for training completion.
+If all training is complete, the IBC Office will grant final approval and your work may begin.

 Managing your protocol

 Be sure to follow the terms and conditions of your approved protocol.
 Noncompliance can lead to temporary or permanent suspension of the activity, more frequent laboratory inspections or monitoring, additional training of personnel, removal of personnel or animals from the protocol, or suspension of funding.

 Examples of noncompliance include, but are not limited to: